timetag/timetag.github.io/docs/actions.rst

 Parameters
 ......

-- ``Number of bins`` (required)
-    Number of bins in the histogram.
-If the histogram is multi-dimensional, specify value for each dimension like, ``[100,200]``.

-- ``Width (in ps) of bins`` (required)
+- ``[(Number of bins, Width of bins in picosecond),...]`` (required) This parameter has to be specified in a pair, like ``(100,16)``.
+The first value of the pair indicates the number of bins in the histogram.
+The second value of the pair indicates the size of each bin in the histogram.

-    The size of each bin in the histogram.
-If the histogram is multi-dimensional, specify value for each dimension, like ``[16,16]``.
+    If the histogram is multi-dimensional, specify value for each dimension, like ``[(100,16),(200,16)]``.

  .. note::
-    The product of the histogram parameters bin size and bin number gives you the maximum correaltion length , if you are performing a correlational analysis.
+    The product of the histogram parameters bin size and bin number gives you the maximum correaltion length, if you are performing a correlational analysis.

     The values that falls out of the histogram will not be ignored.